Conan O'Brien: The Tonight Show (2009–2010)

 As part of a new contract negotiated with NBC in 2004, the network decided that O'Brien would take over The Tonight Show from Jay Leno in 2009.
 Leno then moved to a prime time slot, named The Jay Leno Show.
 Hosting The Tonight Show was a lifelong dream of O'Brien's, and the promise of succeeding Leno kept him in NBC's employ despite the fact that he likely could have secured a more lucrative deal at another network.
 O'Brien was a guest on Jay Leno's final episode of The Tonight Show.
 On June 1, 2009, Will Ferrell became Conan's first Tonight Show guest on the couch and Pearl Jam appeared as his first musical guest.

-Conan acquired the nickname "Coco" after its use in the first "Twitter Tracker" sketch during the second episode of his Tonight Show run.
+O'Brien acquired the nickname "Coco" after its use in the first "Twitter Tracker" sketch during the second episode of his Tonight Show run.
 Guest Tom Hanks used the nickname during his subsequent interview, even getting the audience to chant it.
-In reaction to the moniker, Conan remarked to Hanks in jest, "If that catches on, I'll sue you."
+In reaction to the moniker, O'Brien remarked to Hanks in jest, "If that catches on, I'll sue you."
 During the taping of the Friday, September 25, 2009, episode of The Tonight Show, O'Brien suffered a mild concussion after he slipped and hit his head while running a race as part of a comedy sketch with guest Teri Hatcher.
 He was examined at a hospital and released the same day.
 A rerun was aired that night, but O'Brien returned to work the following Monday and poked fun at the incident.